rotki/rotki/docs/api.rst

    :resjson object result: A mapping of identifiers to names and symbols.
    :statuscode 200: Assets successfully queried.
-   :statuscode 400: One of the identifiers are not valid.
+   :statuscode 400: One of the identifiers is not valid.
 Provided JSON is in some way malformed.
    :statuscode 500: Internal rotki error.

 Search for assets